-The Competition Act sets forth detailed provisions on the calculation of the market share and turnover of the undertakings taking part in the concentration (including special provisions for financial and insurance institutions).
+The Competition Act contains detailed provisions on the calculation of the market share and turnover of the undertakings concerned (including special provisions for financial and insurance institutions).
 These follow closely with the provisions on turnover calculation of the EC Merger Regulation.